 Add a personal and trending touch

 As mentioned at the beginning, there is always room for improvement on the outside of your home.
 If a major remodeling job for aesthetic value only leaves you a little hesitant, there are always creative ways to add a little fun and flair to the exterior of your home without spending a small fortune.
 A paint job in a new creative color combo, or simply switching to a brighter or darker hue, will lend some interest to your home.
-Nothing draws the attention of the eye to a home more than a brightly colored front door – consider fire-engine red, sunny yellow or brilliant teal as options.
+Nothing draws the attention of the eye to a home more than a brightly colored composite front door – consider fire-engine red, sunny yellow or brilliant teal as options.
 Additionally, you can add such decorative elements to give your home a more modern look just by strategic or creative lighting, unusual-looking fonts for your house numbers, or even a mailbox that is a whimsical or funky design that suits your personality.
-Even signs that hint at a hobby, pet or family interest, that are incorporated into the address on a pole or light post can also add a touch of humor or human interest to your home.
+Even signs that hint at a hobby, pet or family interest, that are incorporated into the address on a pole or light post can also add a touch of humour or human interest to your home.